 Apostolate of Perpetual Eucharistic Adoration

-Our parish has a strong devotion to Eucharistic Adoration which usually takes place Monday and Tuesday from 10.30am – 7pm and on Wednesdays from 7 am – 7 pm in the Church.
+Our parish has a strong devotion to Eucharistic Adoration.
 There is a rota to ensure there is a minimum number of three adorers per hour slot.
 From time to time we also hold 24 Hours with the Lord Eucharistic Adoration events which are well supported by parishioners.

 We are very grateful to all those who can pledge themselves to spending one hour a week before the Blessed Sacrament.
 We are always looking for more people.
 Please use the contact cppadoration@gmail.com